plone/guillotina/docs/source/roles.md

+# Security

+`plone.server` implements robust ACL security.

+An overview of our security features are:

+* Users are given roles and groups
+* Roles are granted permissions
+* Groups are granted roles
+* Roles can be granted to users on specific objects

-# Requests security
+## Requests security

 By default request has participation of anonymous user plus the ones added by auth pluggins

-# Databases, Application and static files objects
+## Databases, Application and static files objects

 Databases and static files has an specific permission system.
 They don't have roles by default and the permissions are specified to root user